 After we’ve gotten used to just watching our thoughts, we can start to be more curious about where they might be coming from.

-All of us hold certain beliefs about selves.
-It’s a narrative we tell ourselves about ourselves.
+All of us hold certain beliefs about ourselves.
+In psychology we call these “Core Beliefs.”
+Core beliefs are narratives we tell ourselves about ourselves.

-Core beliefs drive our automatic thoughts, emotions, and behaviors.
+Core beliefs are important because they drive our automatic thoughts, emotions, and behaviors.

 Take this example situation of two different people going through the same event: